-9.2.1 Within CSRM2 there are two types of job that are included, these are:

-B-type jobs, and Service jobs

-- 9.2.2 "B-Type" jobs are taken from the Town and Country Planning (Use Classes) Order 1987 and include use Classes B1, B2, etc. jobs.
+- 9.2.1 Within CSRM2 there are two types of job that are included, these are: - B-type jobs, and - Service jobs - 9.2.2 "B-Type" jobs are taken from the Town and Country Planning (Use Classes) Order 1987 and include use Classes B1, B2, et cetera. jobs.
 These can be generally described as covering such jobs as offices or industrial estates.
-Note that the model will be revised in due course to reflect new Use Class E. - 9.2.3 Within CSRM jobs that are not considered to be "B-Type" are deemed to be "Service Jobs".
-These cover employment types such as education, health and retail but are not formally defined outside of CSRM. - 9.2.4 Service jobs are themselves broken down into three allocations:

-A proportion that follows dwellings:
+Note that the model will be revised in due course to reflect new Use Class E. The distribution of "B-Type" jobs is explained further at 9.2.9. - 9.2.3 Within CSRM jobs that are not considered to be "B-Type" are deemed to be "Service Jobs".
+These cover employment types such as education, health and retail but are not formally defined outside of CSRM. - 9.2.4 Service jobs are themselves broken down into three allocations: - A proportion that follows dwellings: